joeyoneill/OrderingSystemMVC/README.md

       ```dotnet watch```

-Currently, a known input bug is listed in the TODO.txt - needs fixing.
+Currently, a known input bug is listed in the TODO.txt - still needs fixing.